 Using Different Guitar Tones on one song

 What we learned from The Edge of U2 during this last 30+ years is that your tone can dictate you’re playing!
-Jimi page once called him a sonic Innovator for the contribution to all modern age guitars.
+Jimi page once called him a sonic Innovator for his contribution to all modern age guitars.

-Some of my advices personal advice would be:
+Some of my personal advice would be:

 - Start with a delay time that matches the bpm of the song, then drift off it to create depth or just more musicality

 - Another tip I would give is to layer guitar tracks with pickup configuration when layering different guitar tracks – especially clean tones and arpeggios.

 - Don’t make delay feedback very loud during your solo cause it might affect the way you play

 - Use reverb to give space to the tracks and to get inspired, not to cover mistakes, also use the same reverb type or just a few ones.

 - Try to cut the low end of the reverb and delay to not make the tracks muddy

 - Compress only when you need to, not to even up all playing